A-souza96/A-souza96/README.md

 My name is Adriel

 I'm working as product developer | software developer at neubras, mainly developing embedded software, firmwares using C/C++.

-I'm interested in embedded systems, system programing, IoT, Telecom and robotics.
+Also I have expertise in web development using MERN stack.

-Code mainly in: C/C++, python
+Code mainly in: javascript, C/C++, python

-current learning: Rust
+current learning: Scala

 Fun fact: I've been vocalist in two bands